antononcube/Raku-Lingua-NumericWordForms/README-work.md

   - Proofreading and correcting Greek tests and role
 - Thanks to [Denis](https://github.com/DenisVCode) for:
   - Proofreading the Czech language unit tests and suggesting corrections.
+- Thanks to Aikerim Belispayeva, [aikerimbelis](https://github.com/aikerimbelis), for:
+  - Proofreading the Kazah language unit tests and suggesting corrections.

 ------